butla/bultrowicz.com/cd-with-angularjs-commits.rst

 * style - formatting, missing semi colons, etc.
 * refactor - some refactoring, optimization, etc.
 * test - adding missing tests
-* chore - project maintainance like build scripts, small tools, etc.
+* chore - project maintenance like build scripts, small tools, etc.

 I've created a script (``get_commit_action.sh``) that can identify the commit type and dictate the action that should be taken (by printing it):